Building the Evidence Base for Nature Projects to Enhance Agricultural Resilience

 This platform is a central hub for evidence on the value and benefits of integrating nature recovery with productive agriculture, based on studies in the Upper Paranapanema Basin

-This platform is underpinned by world-leading research from the Center for Studies in Spatial Ecology and Sustainable Development (NEEDS) at the Federal University of São Carlos (UFSCAR)
+This platform is underpinned by world-leading research from the Center for Studies in Spatial Ecology and Sustainable Development (NEEDS) at the Federal University of São Carlos (UFSCar)

-The platform has been developed through the Farming for a Nature Positive Future initiative.
+The platform has been developed through the Farming for a Nature Positive Futureinitiative.

 Why is this region so significant?

-Farmers face a variety of pressures including:
+Farmers face a variety of challenges including:

 • pressure to increase productivity, driving land-use intensification